About tiirums

 Paper was forest once too.

 The root of the word is tīrs: clean, clear.
 Not sterile, more like uncluttered.
-The kind of clear that comes after letting some things, ideas or people go.
+The kind of clear that comes after letting stuff and baggage go.

 tiirums paperwork